KaustubhPatange/XClipper/README.md

 - Clean & **beautiful** UI.
 - **Easier** to use and manage.
+- Password Protection for Database, [learn more](https://github.com/KaustubhPatange/XClipper/wiki/Password-Protect-Database).
+- Database syncing between devices, [learn more](https://github.com/KaustubhPatange/XClipper/wiki/Data-Synchronization).
-- Lot more... _but just leaving it here_.
+- Similar features like ditto & Lot more... _but just leaving it here_.

 ## Compilation Guide